 Rest assured, a sign of a fully realized life is a life with high ups and low downs.
 Accepting life for what it is will only make your life that much easier.
 Being slow to anger when things don’t go your way is a powerful mindset to have.

-Getting angry is easy, and this is why so many of us do it.
+Getting angry is easy.
+That’s why so many of us do it.
 Yet, staying angry and upset is something that does us more harm than good in the end.

 Having a present mindset can help alleviate any stress you may have in your life.
 Being present in the now can be easier said than done, but it can, in fact, be done.

-Allowing yourself to roll with the punches of life is a great first step.
+Allowing yourself to roll with the punches of life is a significant first step.
 Taking care of your health is the next great step.